Calculation of future MRR and future movements

 • Secured MRR: portion of future MRR considered guaranteed, including invoices in progress as well as future subscriptions with contractual commitment

-As time passes, the future MRR related to a future subscription "materializes": as soon as an invoice is generated for that subscription, its amount moves from future MRR to the actual MRR of the corresponding month.
-Conversely, if no invoice is issued after the start date of that future subscription, it stops being taken into account in future MRR (it is not counted without an actual invoice).
+As time passes, the future MRR related to a future subscription “realizes”: as soon as an invoice is generated for that subscription, its amount switches from future MRR to the actual MRR of the corresponding month.
+Conversely, if no invoice is issued after the start date of that future subscription, it stops being counted in future MRR (it is not accounted for without an actual invoice).

 2. The difference between future MRR and CMRR